-- the scope, progress, expansion, costs and results of our NeoCart clinical trials; - the timing of and costs associated with obtaining FDA approval of the comparability of the NeoCart raw materials manufactured in our facilities with the raw materials that were manufactured by third parties for the use in our NeoCart clinical trials; - the timing of and costs involved in obtaining NeoCart regulatory approvals; - market acceptance of NeoCart following the receipt of regulatory approval, if any; - the costs of maintaining, expanding and protecting our intellectual property portfolio, including potential litigation costs and liabilities associated therewith:
+- the scope, progress, expansion, costs and results of our NeoCart clinical trials; - the scope, timing and costs of manufacturing NeoCart implants for use in our NeoCart clinical trials - the timing of and costs associated with obtaining FDA approval of the comparability of the NeoCart raw materials manufactured in our facilities, or in third party facilities at our direction, with the raw materials that were manufactured by third parties for the use in our NeoCart clinical trials;

-- the resources we devote to marketing and, if approved, commercializing NeoCart; - the scope, progress, expansion and costs of manufacturing NeoCart; - our need to implement additional internal systems and infrastructure, including financial and reporting systems, as we become a public company; and - the costs associated with being a public company.
+- the timing of and costs involved in obtaining NeoCart regulatory approvals; - market acceptance of NeoCart following the receipt of regulatory approval, if any; - the costs of maintaining, expanding and protecting our intellectual property portfolio, including potential litigation costs and liabilities associated therewith; - the resources we devote to marketing and, if approved, commercializing NeoCart; - the scope, progress, expansion and costs of manufacturing NeoCart; - our need to implement additional internal systems and infrastructure, including financial and reporting systems, as we become a public company; and - the costs associated with being a public company.

 Many of these factors are outside of our control.
-Based upon our currently expected level of operating expenditures, we believe that we will be able to fund our operations and sustain currently projected cash needs through at least the middle of 2017.
+Based upon our currently expected level of operating expenditures, we believe that we will be able to fund our operations and sustain currently projected cash needs through the first quarter of 2017.
 Our expectations are based on management's current assumptions and clinical development plans, which may prove to be wrong, and we could spend our available financial resources much faster than we currently expect.
 This period could be shortened if there are any unanticipated increases in spending on development programs.
-In addition, the net proceeds from our initial public offering will not be sufficient to complete the advanced clinical development of all of our product candidates that would be necessary to support an application for regulatory approval.
-Accordingly, we will continue to require substantial additional capital beyond the expected proceeds of our initial public offering completed in December 2014.
+Our existing cash and cash equivalents will not be sufficient to complete the advanced clinical development of all of our product candidates that would be necessary to support an application for regulatory approval.
+Accordingly, we will continue to require substantial additional capital.
 In order to fund our future needs, we may seek additional funding through equity or debt financings, development partnering arrangements, lines of credit or other sources.